tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * The Scientific/Technical/Management section must be uploaded to the RPS website as a PDF file *after* you have submitted your RPS proposal form.

 All proposal materials must be submitted electronically by 4:30 p.m.
 Eastern time on the due date for this program given in Section 3 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
-Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation. **The proposal deadline for Cycle 2 is March 14, 2019.**
+Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation. **The proposal deadline for Cycle 2 was March 14, 2019, this has now passed.**

 NASA uses a single, uniform set of instructions for the submission of ROSES proposals.
 These instructions are given in the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/).
 TESS GI Proposers should follow these instructions, except where they are overridden by the instructions given in the ROSES Summary of Solicitation or in this Appendix.